 Happiness not spent today does not equal more happiness tomorrow.

 It’s on you – always has been, always will be.
 No excuses.

 You can either sit idle while your story gets written or you can wake up and start writing it yourself.

 Need More in-depth help?

 If you are currently stuck in a pile of meaningless work and desperately need a change, there’s a good chance we can help.
-That’s exactly why we created the Live Off Your Passion career course – to help you find passion and build a career around work that actually matters to you and to the world.
+That’s exactly why we created the Live Off Your Passion Guided-Discovery career course – to help you find passion and build a career around work that actually matters to you and to the world (including building out your side-hustle while at your current gig).
 You are always welcome to try the course out risk free if you think it’ll help.
-Here are all the details.
+Here are all the details and member stories.